mastry/mastry.github.io/README.md

 ### Image Handling

 I like to use Typora to edit blog posts so I needed a way to handle images that worked in Typora and on the deployed blog site.
 I achieved this by configuring Typora to save all images in the `../public/images/posts/${filename}` folder.
 Then I wrote a `unified` "plugin" (really just a function) to rewrite the local path that Typora embeds in the markdown to a valid site URL.
-Here's a snipped of that code (from `/lib/posts.ts`):
+Here's a snippet of that code (from `/lib/posts.ts`):

 ```typescript
 export async function getPostData(id: string): Promise<PostData> {